spacepy/dbprocessing/docs/scripts.rst

    Selected mission database

-.. option:: --force
+.. option:: --force {0,1,2}

    Force the reprocessing.
-Specify which version number to increment (1,2,3)
+Specify which version number to increment (0,1,2)

-.. warning:: Should work, probably doesn't

 reprocessByDate.py
 ------------------
-.. program:: reprocessByDate
+.. program:: reprocessByDate.py

-Goes through the database and adds all the files that are in a date range to the processqueue so that the next ProcessQueue -p will run them.
+Goes through the database and adds all the files that are in a date range to the process queue so that the next :option:`ProcessQueue.py -p` will run them.

 This code works and is likely the one that should be used most of the time for reprocessing files.
-(Used as the default for do everything on a date range, maybe reprocessByAll should go away.)
+(Used as the default for do everything on a date range.)

 .. option:: -s <date>, --startDate <date>